Emmanuel Rivera Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks fourth in MLB.
+- The Braves pitching staff ranks fourth in the league with a collective 9.5 strikeouts per nine innings.

-- His last time out was on Sunday, July 9 against the Tampa Bay Rays, when the righty went 3 1/3 innings, surrendering seven earned runs while giving up six hits.
+- His most recent time out came on Friday against the Chicago White Sox, when the right-hander threw seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.